DGM Racing: Truck No. 12 history

 In 2008, DGM fielded the No. 12 Chevrolet Silverado for owner Mario Gosselin.
 He drove the truck for six races.
 Scotty Crockett competed in 2 races.

 In 2009, Gosselin returned to this truck for fourteen races.
-Dexter Bean competed in two races at Dover International Speedway and The Milwaukee Mile.
-Derek White also competed for 2 races in the 12 truck at Martinsville Speedway and Phoenix Raceway.
+Dexter Bean competed in two races at Dover and Milwaukee Mile.
+Derek White also competed for 2 races in the 12 truck at Martinsville and Phoenix.

 In 2010, Gosselin run full-time in the No. 12 truck after picked up a sponsorship from TireMonkey.com.
 At the end of the season, Gosselin was forced to sell his owners' points to Johanna Long and her Panhandle Motorsports team for 2011.

 In 2012, the No. 12 truck returned for one race with Russ Dugger as the driver.